csemajedul/csemajedul/README.md

 ### Hey there 👋,
 My name is <b> Majedul islam</b>

-As a Certified Shopify expert and Key Account Manager at Backbencher Studio, I help entrepreneurs and startups turn their e-commerce ideas into high-performing Shopify stores.
+As a Certified Shopify Expert and Key Account Manager at Backbencher Studio, I help entrepreneurs and startups turn their e-commerce ideas into high-performing Shopify stores.
 With a focus on clean design, smooth functionality, and user-friendly experiences, I simplify the technical side of launching and scaling online businesses.

 Whether you're starting from scratch or looking to revamp your store, I bring both technical skill and strategic insight to ensure your brand stands out and converts.